UDASE-CHiME2023/baseline/README.md

 - [References](#references)

 ## Datasets generation
-Two datasets are required for generation, namely, Libri3mix and CHiME.
+Two datasets are required for generation, namely, Libri3mix and CHiME-5.

 For the generation of Libri3Mix one can follow the instructions [here](https://github.com/JorisCos/LibriMix) or just follow this:
 ```shell